vanatteveldt/VU-R-Course/README.md

 * Asking questions

-Beside the interactive sessions, you are encouraged to ask questions using [https://github.com/vanatteveldt/VU-R-Course/issues/new](github issues).
-Before posting a question, [https://github.com/vanatteveldt/VU-R-Course/issues](have a look at the existing issues) to see whether your question has been answered already!
+Beside the interactive sessions, you are encouraged to ask questions by [crating a github issue](https://github.com/vanatteveldt/VU-R-Course/issues/new).
+Before posting a question, [have a look at the existing issues](https://github.com/vanatteveldt/VU-R-Course/issues) to see whether your question has been answered already!

 * Topics